nikimanoledaki/calculator-microservice/Readme.md

 ## 2. Documentation

-**Prove how it aligns to 12factor app best practices**</br>
+### Prove how it aligns to 12factor app best practices

+Many of the requirements of the 12factor app methodology can be satisfied through the use of Go, containers (runc, containerd), Docker, and Kubernetes.
+Most of the 12 points are "checked" by this service.
+Points 4 (Backing Service) and 12 (Admin Processes) are a bit out of scope, but this service fares well otherwise!

+**1 Codebase:** The code is managed with Git and an image of it is also created with Docker, which can be pulled from Docker Hub.
+The container image is also specified in the Kubernetes Deployment for the service.

+**2 Dependencies:** All dependencies are explicitly declared in `go.mod` and locked in `go.sum`.
+They have also been copied into the container through the Dockerfile.

+**3 Config:** `ENV` variables are set in the Dockerfile.
+A ConfigMap is not provided with this service but it could be used to fulfill this requirement.

+**5 Build, release, run:** Running one or multiple instances of this service can be done by implementing the Deployment and the ReplicaSet provided in the `Deploy/Kubernetes` folder.

+**6 Processes:** Some might argue that the `StatefulSet` config might breach this point because it stores some state, but there is no state actually being stored in this service since its implementation is very ephemereal.

+**7 Port binding:** The port of this service can be exported because of the `Service` of type `LoadBalancer` that applies to this application.

+**8 Concurrency & 9 Disposability:** Kubernetes makes it easy to scale the service by making replicas and the containers themselves are ephemeral and easy to reproduce and to quickly spin up.

+**10 Dev/prod parity:** The use of lightweight virtualization such as containers minimizes the gap between development and production because the container runtime makes it easy to run environment variables, tools and services in isolation.

+**11 Logs:** This service relies heavily on printing things to `stdout` and relies on it heavily for error-handling as well.

-**Prove how it fits and uses the best cloud native understanding**</br>
+### Prove how it fits and uses the best cloud native understanding

-**How would you expand on this service to allow for the use of an eventstore?**</br>
+### How would you expand on this service to allow for the use of an eventstore?

-**How would this service be accessed and used from an external client from the cluster?** </br>
+### How would this service be accessed and used from an external client from the cluster?
-   According to the Kubernetes [docs](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-service), resources are only accessible by their internal IP address within the Kubernetes cluster.
-For resources to be accessed and used from an external client from the cluster, meaning outside of the Kubernetes virtual network, the Pod that has the Service container must be exposed as a Service.

-   In this case, a `NodePort` type of Service applies to our `Calculator` app to exposes `port 9092` internally andexternally from our cluster.
+According to the Kubernetes [docs](https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-service), resources are only accessible by their internal IP address within the Kubernetes cluster and must be exposed as a Service in order to be accessed and used from an external client from the cluster, meaning outside of the Kubernetes virtual network.
+In this case, a Service of type `LoadBalancer` applies to our `Calculator` app to expose `port 9092` internally and externally of our cluster.